We use antral follicle count testing to identify poor ovarian reserve and assess fertility

-For couples dealing with infertility, Dr. Mark Rispler believes in evaluating all potential areas to unearth the underlying causes of infertility.
+For couples dealing with infertility, Dr. Mark Rispler and Dr. Joshua J. Berger believe in evaluating all potential areas to unearth the underlying causes of infertility.
 Because infertility can impact both men and women, our Manhattan Beach fertility center expert usually recommends a full fertility assessment.
 Our female patients will provide a full medical history, have a baseline ultrasound and undergo blood testing to check hormone levels.
-Dr. Rispler will perform antral follicle count testing during the ovulatory phase, the first part of your cycle.
+Your doctor will perform antral follicle count testing during the ovulatory phase, the first part of your cycle.

 Reviewing the connection between ovarian reserve and fertility

 Although men continue to make sperm even as they age, a woman is born with all the eggs she will ever produce.
 At puberty, menstruation begins, and a woman’s body releases an egg each month as part of her menstrual cycle, which continues until menopause.
 Ovarian reserve refers to the remaining egg supply that could potentially lead to a healthy pregnancy.
 Age, chemotherapy, hormone imbalances and premature menopause can cause diminished ovarian reserve.

 Antral follicle count is an indication of fertility